 Supplements for Lowering Cholesterol

 - Policosanol: Produced from sugar cane, policosanol was found to be effective in lowering LDL cholesterol in several studies.
 Most policosanol supplements found in the U.S., including the reformulated Cholestin, contain policosanol extracted from beeswax and not the sugar cane policosanol.
 There is no evidence that policosanol extracted from beeswax can lower cholesterol.
-Additional studies on sugar cane policosanol are needed to determine its effectiveness in lowering cholesterol.
+Additional studies on sugar cane policosanol are needed to determine its effectiveness and safety in lowering cholesterol.

 - Other herbal products: The results of several studies suggest fenugreek seeds and leaves, artichoke leaf extract, yarrow, and holy basil all may help lower cholesterol.
 These and other commonly used herbs and spices -- including ginger, turmeric, and rosemary -- are being investigated for their potential beneficial effects relating to coronary disease prevention.